al-amiir/Clothe-Shop/README.md

 # SwiftX Shop

-an Ecommerce web app that fetch data from the GraphQL endpoint and to provide an interface to view and interact with this data.
+an E-commerce web app that fetches data from the GraphQL endpoint and provides an interface to view and interact with this data.

 Functionality requirements